enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 # Reverse Proxy
 Because the system consists of multiple services, many of which must be accessible to users, a common, centralized entry point is required.
 Exposing each service on a separate port was not a feasible option, especially considering the need for TLS encryption, which is essential for any modern web application.
 To address this, a reverse proxy was used.

-A reverse proxy is a server that sits in front of multiple backend services and forwards client requests to the appropriate service based on criteria like request paths or subdomains.
+A reverse proxy is a service that sits in front of multiple backend services and forwards client requests to the appropriate service based on criteria like request paths or subdomains.
 This allows all traffic to go through a single exposed service, simplifying networking and improving security.

 In this project, the reverse proxy also serves as a static web server for the frontend application, an important factor when choosing the proxy software.
 Popular tools that support both static file serving and reverse proxying include Nginx, Apache, and Caddy.

-Caddy was selected due to:
+Caddy was selected due to the following advantages:

 - Built-in TLS support with automatic certificate generation.
 - A simple configuration format (Caddyfile).
 - Prior experience of the development team.